 Claiming it to be a cure-all, users hail it as a pain reliever, an energy booster, an appetite enhancer, and even a sex stimulant.
-It is also used as an antiseptic, a topical anesthetic, a cough remedy, and an anti-diarrheal.
+It also used as an antiseptic, a topical anesthetic, a cough remedy, and an anti-diarrheal.
 It is a deworming agent and medicine against intestinal infections.
 Preparations of Kratom relieve chronic arthritis pain, fibromyalgia, and cramps.

 In Thailand and other parts of Southeast Asia, kratom was reportedly used as an opium substitute.
 Drug-abuse patients used kratom to manage their withdrawal from opium.
 The touchy part about this fact is that kratom itself has a high potential for drug dependence or actual addiction.
 Healthcare workers need to monitor their charges closely and make them mindful of the risks of substance abuse.

 It’s easy to see why a seemingly innocuous nutritional product like kratom can become an overnight sensation.
 It is tempting for people who seek relief from various ailments to turn to plant-derived substances.
 Why?